 No, the grant is open to any Veteran woman-owned business in the state of Texas.
 In fact, applicants who are TWU faculty/staff (or any immediate family member of the applicant including spouse, child, parent), trustee, advisory committee member, or a student at TWU are not eligible to apply.

 No, previous winners are not eligible to apply.

 What can I use to verify my business is woman-owned?

-Proof of woman-owned and controlled documentation could include and must show at least 51% ownership: Any woman-owned certification, sole proprietor/assumed name filings, LLC or LLP documentation, certification of organization, articles of incorporation, partnership agreement or bank signature card.
+Proof of woman-owned and controlled documentation could include and must show at least 51% ownership: Any woman-owned certification, sole proprietor/assumed name filings, LLC or LLP documentation, certification of organization, articles of incorporation, partnership agreement or a bank signature card.
 You cannot submit only the name of the business — you must show the percentage owned.
 If one document alone doesn’t show this, send the corresponding page that shows ownership shares with it.
-Do not send anything that is not listed above — including an EIN, Sales & Use Tax Permit, a passport, or a copy of your driver's license, social security card or credit card.
+Do not send anything that is not listed above — including an EIN, Sales & Use Tax Permit, a passport, or a copy of your driver’s license, social security card or credit card.